GabDarkos/SeoulBikeData_Python_Coussin_Darcos/README.md

 We had to predict how much bikes will be rented in a particular situation (hour, temperature, holiday, etc...)

 RentedBikeCount is a continuous variable.
-Hence, we will use models which predict a value and not a label : linear regression, lasso, decision tree and random forest.
+Hence, we will use models which predict a value and not a label : linear regression, lasso, decision tree, random forest and XGboost.

 To find the best values for the parameters of a model, we did a grid search.